-The birth register in South Africa
+Registering a birth in South Africa

 If this isn’t the case, don’t worry, as you have 30 days to formally register the birth.
 To do this, you will need to fill in a BI-24 form and submit it to the Department of Home Affairs.
-Once this is received and processed, you’ll be provided with a birth certificate free of charge.
+Once this is received and processed, you will be provided with a birth certificate free of charge.

 Usually, yes.
 If you or your partner is a South African citizen or a permanent resident, your child will automatically have South African citizenship.
 Otherwise, your child can still gain citizenship as long as they have not been given citizen status in another country and their birth has been registered with the South African authorities.
 Do not forget to ensure your baby joins the birth register in South Africa.
 The hospital staff with assist you in arranging this.

-Maternity leave in South Africa and paternity leave in South Africa
+Parental leave in South Africa

-Nurseries and childcare in South Africa
+Child benefits in South Africa